karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 ```
 As you can see the address changed.
 So due to the small block size we are back to the dynamic array moving around within the arena.

+> Note: WASM does not support virtual memory.
+If you need a growing arena on WASM, then you can use `Dynamic_Arena` from `core:mem`.
+That one also uses blocks, but they are not virtually allocated, so the blocks always use as much physical memory as they are big, even when they are not full.
+I use `Dynamic_Arena` as a fallback for WASM in my Handle Map implementation: https://github.com/karl-zylinski/odin-handle-map

 ## The static virtual arena

 Similarly to our previous example of using the `panic_allocator`, you could also use a _static virtual arena_ to make it an error if the dynamic array tries to grow past the current block size.
 The static virtual arena also uses virtual memory, but it only has a single block.
 In code: